‘Game of Thrones’ Season 8 Finale: Characters That Fans Would Like To See Return In Episode 6

 However, Episode 5 of Game of Thrones Season 8 came and went without an appearance of Daario.

 Now, according to IOL, fans are wondering if maybe Daenerys should return to Meereen and leave Westeros far behind.
 Ever since she has touched down on Westerosi soil, it appears her life has unraveled.
-Not only has she lost people — and dragons — that were dear to her, she has also finally succumbed to the madness that has threatened her from the very start as she razed King’s landing even though a surrender had been issued.
-If she were to give up her dream of the iron throne, falling back to Meereen at this point in the game could, potentially, see her reunited with Daario.
+Not only has she lost people — and dragons — that were dear to her, she has also finally succumbed to the madness that has threatened her from the very start as she razed King’s Landing even though a surrender had been issued.
+If she were to give up her dream of the Iron Throne, falling back to Meereen at this point in the game could, potentially, see her reunited with Daario.

 Ellaria Sand

 Remember Ellaria Sand (Indira Varma)?
-As The Telegraph points out, the last fans saw of her was when Cersei imprisoned her in Black Cells underneath the Red Keep and left her to watch her daughter, Tyene (Rosabell Laurenti Sellers), to rot after she was poisoned in the same manner in which Ellaria had poisoned Cersei’s daughter.
+As The Telegraph points out, the last fans saw of her was when Cersei imprisoned her in the Black Cells underneath the Red Keep and left her to watch her daughter, Tyene (Rosabell Laurenti Sellers), to rot after she was poisoned in the same manner in which Ellaria had poisoned Cersei’s daughter.

 So, in theory, Ellaria could still be alive.
 This means that the potential is there for Daenerys or her advisors to find Ellaria in the ruins of King’s Landing in the Season 8 finale of Game of Thrones.